mibaumgartner/template-repo-python/README.md

 * `license` specifies the license you want to release your code with.
 This is parsed from a `LICENSE` file.

 There are still many other options to include here, but these are the most basic ones.

+### Unittests
+If you want to add/change some unit-tests, you should do this in a new python file starting with `test_`.
+[Here](https://docs.python.org/3/library/unittest.html) is a good introduction on how to write unittests with the `unittest` framework.
+After you added these tests, you may run them with either `coverage run -m unittest`or `python -m unittest`.

+They are basically doing the same, but `coverage` additionally checks, how many of your code-lines are currently covered by your tests.

+The unittests are also automatically triggered within [CI/CD]()

+### Specifying Codecov
+The [`.codecov.yml`](.codecov.yml) file specifies, how coverage should behave, how to calculate the coverage (i.e. what files to include for line counting) etc.

+### Requirements
+If you want to add new requirements, simply add them to the [`requirements.txt`](requirements.txt) file.

+### Packaging on PyPi
+If you plan to release your package on pypi, ship wheels for it, you might need the [`MANSIFEST.in`](MANIFEST.in) file, since it specifies (among other things), which files to include to your binaries.

+### Setup.cfg
+The [`setup.cfg`](setup.cfg) file currently only specifies, which directories to exclude from style checking.

+### Gitignore
+The `.gitignore` file is a real life saver.
+It prevents files and directories that match certain patterns from being added to your git repository, when you push new stuff to it.
+You may append more specific patterns here.

+### CI/CD
+Now, we talked a lot about CI/CD.
+This repository uses [`travis`](https://travis-ci.com) as CI/CD and per default simply runs tests and style checks for your code.

+To use this feature, you have to enable travis for your repository.

+#### YAMl-Specifications
+The [`.travis.yml`](.travis.yml) file specifies the CI/CD behavior.
+Currently it only runs tests and style-checks  with Python 3.7 on Linux Xenial.
+You may also include additional cases to the test matrix or add deployment (e.g. deploying your docs to GitHub Pages or similar stuff).

+#### Scripts
+The scripts used b CI/CD to install the requirements and run your tests are lying at [`scripts/ci`](scripts/ci).
+The file names indicate pretty well, what tey're doing.
+Of course you can customize them too.

+If you want Travis to automatically fix your code style where possible you have to add a github access token to travis, comment in the [lines 6-28](scripts/ci/run_style_checks.sh#L6-L28) and change the environment variable and the repository in [line 27](scripts/ci/run_style_checks.sh#L27).